British fascism: British fascism before the BUF

 Conservative Party could or would provide", and the BF was no exception: it was "basically a Conservative movement", attracting the "Die Hards" in the Conservative party, members of the military and the aristocracy, advocating for the interests of the aristocracy and the Conservative vote.
 The BF was active in strikebreaking and stewarding for far-right and Conservative speakers.
-Its lack of truly fascist ideology and tepid action lead to members defecting to other fascist groups and the accusation by Arnold Leese, who left the BF and lead the Imperial Fascist League, of being "conservatism with knobs on".
+Its lack of truly fascist ideology and tepid action led to members defecting to other fascist groups and the accusation by Arnold Leese, who left the BF and lead the Imperial Fascist League, of being "conservatism with knobs on".

-The rest of the decade before the formation of the BUF was mark by the formation and splintering of a number of smaller fascist groups.
+The rest of the decade before the formation of the BUF was marked by the formation and splintering of a number of smaller fascist groups.
 The BF, the largest of this period, peaked at a membership of several thousand but dwindled by the early 1930s to between 300 and 400 members.
 Other groups, like a BF splinter group the National Fascisti, were more ideologically fascist but smaller, drew little attention and had little impact — "their actions were limited to petty demonstrations and acts of vandalism" — although it was through these groups that leading fascists of the 1930s developed.
 For instance, along with Arnold Leese, Nesta Helen Webster, Neil Francis Hawkins, E.G. Mandeville Roe, H.J.
 Donavan, and William Joyce all started in the BF.
 Fascism in Britain became mainstream, however, with the establishment of the Mosley's British Union of Fascists.